Can You Use Your Laptop Windows Key on Your Desktop?

-Since Microsoft doesn’t permit the transfer of OEM Windows, you cannot transfer your Windows 10 from your laptop to your desktop if you upgraded to Windows 10 from OEM Windows 7 or 8.
+Since Microsoft doesn’t permit the transfer of OEM Windows, you cannot transfer your Windows 10 from your laptop to your desktop if you upgraded to 10 from OEM Windows 7 or 8.

 A retail Windows 10 product key can be transferred, though it must first be uninstalled.
 Once uninstalled, you can then go on to install it on your desktop.